phu0ngng/nccl/doc/source/env.rst

 -------------------
 (since 2.6)

-Enable the use of CollNet plugin.
+Enable the use of the CollNet plugin.

 Value accepted
 ^^^^^^^^^^^^^^